 In many societies, including ours, children are valued, and their health, safety and wellbeing are important.
 Protecting our children and young people from harm is everyone's job.

 In Australia, each state has laws to keep children safe and to make sure their needs are met.
 In NSW, this law is the Children and Young Person (Care and Protection) Act 1998.

 Family and Community Services (FACS) is the main government department in NSW that puts this law into practice, but all government departments, partnership agencies, and the community share this responsibility.

 Harm in the form of child abuse and neglect can happen to any child or young person in any family, and it can have lasting and damaging effects.

 The School is committed to safeguarding and promoting the safety, welfare, and wellbeing of children and young people and expects all staff and volunteers to share this commitment.

-We have zero tolerance of child abuse and all allegations and safety concerns are treated very seriously and consistent with our robust policies and procedures.
-St Columba Anglican School has a legal and moral obligation to contact authorities when we are worried about a child’s safety, which we follow rigorously.
+We have zero tolerance for child abuse, and all allegations and safety concerns are treated very seriously and consistently with our robust policies and procedures.
+St Columba Anglican School has a legal and moral obligation to contact authorities when we are worried about a child's safety, which we follow rigorously.

 If a parent or community member has any concerns in regards to child protection, staff misconduct and child safety, these should be brought to the attention of the Principal or Deputy Principal in the first instance.
 You can also make a complaint or give feedback via our Feedback Form.

 St Columba Anglican School's Statement of Commitment to Child Safety

 St Columba Anglican School has developed the following Statement of Commitment to Child Safety as an overarching statement that provides key elements of our approach to protecting children and young people from abuse and sets the tone for the School’s entire Child Protection Program.

-It is designed to be St Columba Anglican School’s public statement of commitment to child safety and a demonstration of the School’s leaders’ commitment to champion child safety in our School It has also been approved and endorsed by the School Council and is regularly reviewed by the them.
+It is designed to be St Columba Anglican School's public statement of commitment to child safety and a demonstration of the School’s leaders’ commitment to champion child safety in our School.
+It has also been approved and endorsed by the School Council and is regularly reviewed by them.